The Plants That Almost Won’t Let You Fail

 9. Rhubarb

 A long-lived perennial vegetable.
 Plant once and harvest for twenty years.
-Buy a divided crown from a local source; plant in early spring.
-Don’t harvest the first year (let it establish), take light harvests in year two, and full harvests every year after.
+Buy a divided crown from a local source and set it in early spring.
+Do not harvest the first year — let it establish — take light pulls in year two, and full harvests every year after.

 Only the stems are edible — the leaves contain oxalic acid and are mildly toxic.